 - Drawing on his experience growing up in Japan, artist and performer Takeshi Matsumoto will work with children in Suffolk and Norfolk to explore origami and the concept of ‘animism’ – the belief that objects, places and creatures all possess a distinct spiritual essence.

 - Stopgap Dance Company, and the dancers from their apprentice company sg2, will be working with children from two nurseries in central Brighton & Hove to create a piece exploring the night-time world of ‘Slumberton’ – using nursery rhymes, Makaton sign language and sensory props.

 - Dancer, choreographer and Director of Beeja, Anusha Subramanyam will work with children in Frome, Somerset, to create a piece inspired by the sights, sounds and smells of a train journey in South East Asia.

-Little Big Dance is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.
+Little Big Dance will be evaluated by Dr Angela Pickard from Canterbury Christchurch University, who in November 2019 was awarded the Dance Research Impact award from One Dance UK.
+Dr Pickard will contribute to a best practice toolkit to ensure the wider dance sector can benefit from what’s learned.
+The project is supported with more than £371,000 investment from Paul Hamlyn Foundation and Arts Council England; and by Leeds Dance Partnership, Dance Umbrella, Birmingham Hippodrome and Strike a Light Festival.